 Ms Vernon has distributed the petition to the Kootingal IGA, chemist, post office hardware store, the school’s front office and online.

-She said there had been a very positive response from the community, picking up 141 signature in the first few days.
+She said there had been a very positive response from the community, picking up 141 signatures in the first few days.
 The mother said she would keep the petition open for two weeks before sending it off to local politicians.